some of our "inventory" that we use and reuse to build our pieces.

 Work by Barbara Landes and Paul Sullivan

-The peach "tapestry" (top and below) that Barb made a few years before we began collaborating full time has reappeared many times.
+The peach "tapestry" (above and below) that Barb made a few years before we began collaborating full time has reappeared many times.

 We use paper fiber to make things that we think are interesting or beautiful or satisfying in some way.
 Complete or fragmentary, our paper objects become part of our "inventory" from which we draw when working on our pieces.
 We talk and think about the works in terms of materials, composition, color, installation.